 - A complaint should be in writing, contain the name and address of the person filing it, and describe the discriminatory act and the remedy or relief being sought.

-- A complaint should be filed in the office of the Office of Dean of Student Success within 14 days after the person filing the complaint becomes aware of the alleged discriminatory act.
+- A complaint should be filed in the office of the Office of Assistant Dean of Student Success within 14 days after the person filing the complaint becomes aware of the alleged discriminatory act.
 The Associate Dean of Students will inform the Vice President for Student Life and Dean of Students of the complaint.